Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-json.md

 Parsing the JSON means that we convert the text into a structured type that we can work and manipulate in our applications.

-In Fable, there two main libraries to work with JSON:
+In Fable, there are two main libraries to work with JSON:
  - [Thoth.Json](https://mangelmaxime.github.io/Thoth/json/v3.html), written by [Maxime Mangel](https://github.com/MangelMaxime) .
 It uses JSON encoders and decoders to transform JSON structures into user-defined types or vice-versa.
 It is inspired by the Elm package [elm/json](https://package.elm-lang.org/packages/elm/json/latest/).
 Comes with built-in "automatic converters".
  - [Fable.SimpleJson](https://github.com/Zaid-Ajaj/Fable.SimpleJson) written by yours truly.
 It converts JSON-formatted text itself into a JSON structure that can be manipulated, searched and transformed into other structures.
 Comes with built-in "automatic converters".